BIOP/ijp-imagetoatlas/import_qupath_project.md

 Note : you will  need a mouse, since navigating with a trackpad can be very frustrating.

 In Fiji, start the ABBA plugin (type `ABBA` in Fiji's search bar or go to ` Plugins › BIOP › Atlas › ABBA - ABBA Start`).
-You will then need to chose the atlas (the whole documentation is made with the Allen adult mouse brain atlas) and between 3 ways of slicing the atlas : coronal, sagittal, or horizontal.
+You will then need to choose the atlas (the whole documentation is made with the Allen adult mouse brain atlas) and between 3 ways of slicing the atlas : coronal, sagittal, or horizontal.
 The documentation is made in the coronal sectioning orientation because it is probably the most frequent orientation, but ABBA works the same way in all orientations.

 ## ABBA Navigation
 ABBA uses [Fiji's BigDataViewer](https://imagej.github.io/plugins/bdv/index) in order to display multiresolution images in a responsive manner, this comes with a totally different way of visualizing your data than from the standard ImageJ.
 So let's first go through some basic navigation commands in ABBA: